MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Data Analysis

 In total we classified 96 objects as \lya\ emitters.
 For each LAE we measured the peak redshift (\zlae), impact parameter ($\rho$), line luminosity ($L$(\lya)), full width at half maximum (FWHM), UV luminosity ($L_{\rm UV}$), star formation rate (SFR), and rest-frame equivalent with ($EW_0$) as discussed in detail in Section~3 of \citet{Muzahid20}.
 Briefly, the \zlae\ and FWHM are measured directly from the 1D spectrum.
 The red peak is used in case of a double-peaked \lya\ profile.
 We did not apply any modeling to the emission line profile, since \lya\ is not well behaved owing to its resonant nature.
 The FWHM values are not corrected for instrumental broadening.
 The $L$(\lya) is calculated from the Galactic extinction corrected line flux, $f$(\lya), determined from the pseudo-NB images using the curve-of-growth method following \citet{Marino18}.
+Briefly, the total \lya\ flux was determined from the direct sum of $0.2''$ annular fluxes out to the radius where the annular flux is equal to or less than zero.

 The $L_{\rm UV}$ is calculated from the Galactic extinction corrected UV continuum flux, determined by direct integration of the 1D spectrum between 1410--1640~\AA\ (FWHM of the $GALEX$ far-UV transmission curve) in the rest-frame.
 The dust-uncorrected SFRs are calculated from the $L_{\rm UV}$ using the local calibration relation of \citet{Kennicutt98} corrected to the \citet{Chabrier03} stellar initial mass function.
 Lastly, $EW_0$ are calculated by dividing $f$(\lya) by the continuum flux density, estimated by extrapolating the rest-frame 1500~\AA\ continuum assuming a spectral index of $-2.0$, and correcting for the 1+\zlae\ factor.
 Note that the UV continuum is detected for only 39 LAEs with $>5\sigma$ significance.
 For 42 LAEs we could only place conservative ($5\sigma$) upper limits.
 The remaining 15 objects are blended with low-$z$ continuum sources.